 - 1. Landing gear legs must be fully retracted.
 Pin drop landing gear and hydraulic operated landing gear must be secured with pins before operating or moving semitrailer. - If semitrailer is loaded when operating landing gear, load must be centered on the trailer. - 3.
-Do not tilt semitrailer with landing gear on ground. - Activate the TRAILER TILT lever (See "Trailer Tilt Lever" on page 3-8.)
-"DOWN" until the semitrailer is fully lowered.
-Hold semitrailer tilt lever in the down position until hydraulic system works against the bottomed out Hydraulic Tilt Cylinders. - 4.
+Do not tilt semitrailer with landing gear on ground. - Activate the Trailer Tilt lever "DOWN" until the semitrailer is fully lowered.
+Hold semitrailer tilt lever in the down position (See Table 3-2) until hydraulic system works against the bottomed out Hydraulic Tilt Cylinders. - 4.
 Determine that the traveling undercarriage is completely slid back to transport position.
-Hold AXLE CONTROL lever (See "Axle Control Lever" on page 3-8.) in the transport position until hydraulic system works against the fully extended hydraulic telescopic axle cylinder.
+Hold the Axle Control lever in the transport position (See Table 3-3) until hydraulic system works against the fully extended hydraulic telescopic axle cylinder.
 Shut off hydraulic power. - 5.
 Check the operation of all lights and signals on the semitrailer for proper response to switch positions (stop, right turn, left turn, and clearance).
 Check operation of remote function if present. - 6.
 Check tire inflation; adjust as needed to the pressure listed on the semitrailer VIN plate, located on the front of the semitrailer. - Check tractor/semitrailer rig for air leaks.
 If air leakage is found, repair the defect before transporting. - Check the oil in each hub for proper level and freedom from contamination.
-If hubs are contaminated with water, dirt or some other foreign material, clean before transporting. - 9.
-Check tractor air pressure.
+If hubs are contaminated with water, dirt or some other foreign material, clean before transporting. - Check tractor air pressure.
 Pressure must not fall below 90 psi, even after activating brakes a couple of times.
 Set parking brake and carefully remove all wheel chocks.
 Set emergency brake and try pulling forward.
 The semitrailer wheels must not rotate.
-If semitrailer brakes do not apply, DO NOT transport until defect, or defects, are repaired.
+If semitrailer brakes do not apply,

+Do not transport until defect or defects are repaired.